gabrieleteotino/bluish-capsule/content/project/datingapp/11-photo-upload/6-photo-upload-component.md

 @Input() photos: Photo[];
 ```

 Open the html template and create a simple grid system.
-For each photo add two buttons one to set it the main photo and the other to delete the image.
+For each photo add two buttons one to set the main photo and the other to delete the image.

 ```html
 <div class="row">